bc-wallace/bc-wallace.github.io/doc/index.rst

 Hello!
-I am a climate data scientist at Leidos.
-My work primarily focuses on the utilization of high-resolution regional climate datasets to address important weather and climate research questions.
-I have a strong interest in Python and leveraging distributed computing to efficiently process large climate datasets.
+I am an atmospheric scientist at Leidos.
+My work primarily focuses on the utilization of high-resolution numerical weather models to address important research questions.
+I have a strong interest in Python and leveraging distributed computing to efficiently process large gridded datasets.
 More recently, I have taken an interest in alternative file storage formats and statistical downscaling techniques using machine learning.

 Recent News
 ---------